 Several Iranians who also hold American, British, or Canadian citizenship or residency are now imprisoned in Iran.
-Half have been picked up since the U.S.-Iran prisoner swap for five Americans or dual nationals in January 2016.
-Two more – one British and one French – have been released on bail but may still face charges.
+Several were picked up after the U.S.-Iran prisoner swap for five Americans or dual nationals in January 2016.
 Some have been accused of undermining national security or spreading propaganda against the state.
-Foreign nationals with no Iranian background, such as Xiyue Wang who was sentenced in July 2017, have also been detained.
+Foreign nationals, including Americans, with no Iranian background have also been detained.

 In October 2016, a court sentenced Iranian-American businessman Siamak Namazi and his elderly father Baquer to 10 years in person on charges of cooperating with the United States against Iran.
 Three other defendants were also reportedly convicted for collaboration and given similar sentences.
 Two were referred to by the initials F.H.A and A.A.
 The third was Nizar Zakka, a U.S. resident and Lebanese national (he was later released in 2019 after talks between Lebanese and Iranian officials).
 The State Department issued a statement in response.

 President Rouhani discussed detainees in a September 2017 interview with CNN.
 He emphasized that the judiciary is independent and that his administration cannot interfere.
 But Rouhani seemed to imply that he has his own opinions.
 “I do have my own sensitivities vis a vis this issue,” he told Christiane Amanpour.